App Comparisons

 Which app is better for international messaging?

 WhatsApp is significantly better for international messaging.
-It uses your internet connection rather than cellular SMS, so there are no international texting fees. iMessage also avoids SMS fees between Apple users, but falls back to chargeable SMS when contacting non-Apple users abroad.
+It uses your internet connection rather than cellular SMS, so there are no international texting fees. iMessage also avoids SMS fees between Apple users, but falls back to chargeable SMS when contacting non-Apple users abroad, a common situation given Android’s 72% global market share.

 Do both apps support voice and video calls?

-Yes — both support free voice and video calls over Wi-Fi or mobile data.
+Yes, both support free voice and video calls over Wi-Fi or mobile data.
 WhatsApp supports group video calls with up to 32 participants. iMessage uses FaceTime for calls, which also supports up to 32 participants and includes SharePlay for shared media experiences.
+Neither charges for these calls beyond standard data usage.

 Which app is better for business use?

-WhatsApp is the stronger business tool.
+WhatsApp is the stronger business tool by a wide margin.
 WhatsApp Business offers a dedicated app with catalog features, automated responses, and verified business profiles. iMessage has no equivalent business-facing product.
-For small businesses communicating with customers, WhatsApp is the practical standard.
+For small businesses communicating directly with customers, WhatsApp is the practical standard in most markets.

 What happens when an iPhone user texts an Android user on iMessage?

 The message automatically falls back to SMS or MMS, shown as a green bubble.
-This means no end-to-end encryption, no read receipts, and no high-quality media.
-If you message a mix of iPhone and Android contacts regularly, WhatsApp provides a consistent encrypted experience for all recipients.
+This means no end-to-end encryption and no read receipts, and media quality degrades.
+If you regularly message a mix of iPhone and Android contacts, WhatsApp provides a consistent encrypted experience regardless of what device the recipient uses.